House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 Interior painting requires attention to detail:

 • Use painter's tape for crisp edges on trim and ceilings.
+Apply the tape, press down firmly, and remove it while the paint is still slightly wet to avoid peeling.

 • Remove outlet covers and tape switches for a clean look.
+This prevents paint buildup on switches.

 • Allow proper drying time between coats (2-4 hours for latex).
+In humid conditions, extend drying time.
+Use fans to improve air circulation.

 Best Practices for Exterior Painting